The Economic Indicators The Fed Is Watching

 Although it's unlikely the Fed will hike rates during the January meeting, the market will be looking to the Fed in 2017 for any direction in monetary policy and guidance for the economy.

-Here are just a few of the key indicators the Fed will likely be watching in the coming weeks and months including their own projections for this year.
+Here are just a few of the key indicators the Fed will likely be watching in the coming weeks and months including its own projections for this year.

 It's these economic and monetary projections, whether realized or altered by the Fed, that will drive yields, the dollar and in part, the equity markets.